Mashing up Flex in Australia

 For a designer it can eliminate the need to provide multiple screen shots of piece of interaction and the need further explain your concepts through emails, phone calls, power point presentations, smoke signals or interpretive dance.

-It's still in Beta so I'm sure there will be many more tantalizing features to come but so far it's looking great.
 Overall I can come away from the user group meeting knowing that Adobe is indeed heading in the right direction.
 They have identified the need to streamline the design/development work flow, as well as further enhancing an existing suite of core products.

-Having said that I still think a developer that can touch type could save you more time :)
+Having said that I still think a developer that can touch type could save you more time 🙂

 You can download the beta version of Catalyst from the Adobe Labs here